 If you've had a prescription filled recently, there's a good chance you're taking a generic drug.
-Almost 80% of prescription drug sales are generics.
-Their use helps save patients and hospitals billions of dollars every year.
+Almost 80% of prescription drugs sold are generics.
+That option helps save patients and hospitals billions of dollars every year.

 It's estimated that you could save at least two-thirds of your drug costs if you use generic drugs.

 According to the FDA, generic drugs can be trusted to have the same quality as brand-name drugs -- but at a cheaper price.
 That's important to know because no one wants to skimp on health, even if it means saving money.

 How Are Generics the Same as Brand-Name Drugs?